Skipping rope 15 minutes at Sport Center West Friesland

-Jumping is healthy for body and mind, which is why I recently started teaching a 15-minute jump rope workout at Sport Centrum West Friesland twice a week, the so-called skipping rope fifteen minutes.
-If you are in the area on Saturday or Wednesday, then join us.
+Jumping is healthy for body and mind, which is why I recently started teaching a 15-minute jump rope workout at Sport Centrum West Friesland, the so-called skipping rope quarter.
+If you're in the area on Saturday or Wednesday, come and join us.

 Below the program in detail so that you can do this 15-minute workout yourself at home: